-More than 20 theatrical productions are staged at Eton in a typical year, including School and House Plays, a Lower Boy Play for boys in E and F, and plays mounted independently by boys.
-Productions regularly go to the Edinburgh Fringe.
-The whole repertoire is covered from classics and musicals to the latest contemporary plays.
-Every third year there is a School Play Festival for the performance of new plays written by boys and Masters.
+More than 20 theatrical productions are staged at Eton in a typical year, including School and House Plays, a Lower Boy Play for students in E and F, and plays mounted independently by students.
+Productions have frequently gone to the Edinburgh Fringe.
+The whole repertoire is covered from classics, musicals and comedies to the latest contemporary plays.
+Every third year there is a School Play Festival for the performance of new plays written by students and staff.

-Click here for details of this half’s productions.
+Click here for details of this year's productions.

 As well as acting, writing, and directing, boys build the sets, provide lighting and sound for all shows, and run the stage and front-of-house management, under the guidance and with the training of specialist theatre staff.

 Drama is also available on the curriculum throughout the school.
 There is an introductory course for all boys in F. Boys can then choose drama GCSE in E and D. Specialists can choose to study a joint course in English with Theatre Studies on an increased time allocation which leads to two full A levels, one in English Literature and the other in Theatre Studies.